-As Program Manager of YES!
+As Program Director of YES!
 (Youth Eco Solutions) I enjoy working with the amazing staff, students, teachers, and partners to bring this program to schools across Minnesota.
-I have a degree in Communications from Gustavus Adolphus College and an MBA in Sustainable Business from Marylhurst University.
+I earned my MBA in Sustainable Business from Marylhurst University my BA from Gustavus Adolphus College with a major in Communications.
 I have had a passion for the environment since I was a young girl and am honored to be part of this program that works to reduce our ecological footprint each and every day.
 Before coming to PWELC, I worked with the Alexandria School District as their Sustainability Specialist, produced environmental programming for Twin Cities Public Television, and worked with a variety of local businesses to create sustainable business action plans.
-I enjoy kayaking and sailing in the summer with my husband Sean and our 3 sons Manford, Kagan, and J.J.
+I enjoy kayaking, biking and sailing in the summer with my husband Sean and our 3 sons Manford, Kagan, and J.J.

 I graduated from St. Cloud State University, studying Planning and Community Development and Environmental Studies.
 I chose these degrees because of my deep love for everything green.
 Ever since I was a small child I have always loved being outdoors whether it was helping my grandma in her garden or searching for snakes and frogs with my brother.
 I have always cherished the sense of place I feel in my small town, New London.
 I feel that in order for a city to be sustainable, it needs to involve community members, especially our youth.
 Getting our youth involved in projects that will make our communities sustainable and enjoyable to live in is what excites me about my job.